SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 culturally torn, and politically weak.
-These cultural divides that were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire led to numerous fractured states with disgruntled populations---a number of technically democracies
+These cultural divides that were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire led to numerous fractured states with disgruntled populations---a number of ostensible democracies

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.